-Investment scams are usually difficult to spot because they're designed to look like genuine investments.
-The scammers may have a seemingly professional website and documents too.
+They are usually difficult to spot because they're designed to look like genuine investments.
 However, there are some tell-tale signs that suggest the investment opportunity is likely to be very risky or a scam.

 Investment scammers may do one or more of the following:

 - Contact you unexpectedly about an investment opportunity via cold calls, emails or follow up calls after sending out a promotional brochure.

 - Pressure you to invest in a time-limited offer, e.g. offer a bonus or discount if you invest before a set date.

 - Downplay the risks of an investment, e.g. they could talk about how you will own the actual assets they may sell if the investment doesn’t work as expected or use legal jargon to mislead you.

 - Promise you tempting returns that sound too good to be true, e.g. offer much better interest rates than those offered elsewhere.

 - Call you repeatedly and keep you on the phone a long time.

 - Say they’re only making the offer available to you or even ask you not to tell anyone else about the opportunity.

 If you recognise any of these, you have every reason to be suspicious.
 Follow the advice from the FCA: